yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_drop_database.md

 ## Synopsis

 Use the `DROP DATABASE` statement to remove a database and all of its associated objects from the system.
-This is an irreversible stement.
+This is an irreversible statement.
 A currently-open connection to the database will be invalidated and then closed as soon as the statement is executed using that connection.

 ## Syntax